cdgco/VestaWebInterface/docs/README.md

 ## Donate

 If you like VWI, please consider [donating](http://paypal.me/CJREvents) to show your support and help me focus more time on it.
+I'm a full time student and have many other side jobs and projects, thanks for the support!

 ## License